lugoedwin96/movie-browser/README.md

 # movie-browser
-Movie Browser mobile app in React Native,  it allows users to search for movies included in the Open Movie Database and view additional information about any movies they select.
+Movie Browser mobile app in React Native,  it allows users to search for movies from Open Movie Database and view additional information.